KristalinZH/SchoolAIProject/README.md

 # SchoolAIProject
-Space object guesser!
+Space object recogniser!
-The AI can guess Planets,Asteroids,Stars,Nebulas,Supernovas and Galaxies!
+The AI can recgosnie only Planets,Asteroids,Stars,Nebulas,Supernovas and Galaxies!
 ![How the program looks like!](/readmeImage.png)